 And the D610 weighs almost 30 oz with the battery, so it’s not exactly a lightweight camera.
 Add a telephoto lens onto it, and it’s highly likely you will have sore muscles from carrying this around on your backpacking adventures.
 But at least you will have some outstanding photos to show for it.

 If you want to record your backpacking adventures, I think the best option for you is an action camera.
 And you can’t get a better one than the GoPro Hero 8 Black – while there are loads of alternatives that are nearly as good as the Hero, none are actually better.

 The main advantage of an action camera is that you can use it entirely hands-free.
 This is awesome for hikes that include difficult climbing sections, or areas that you can’t get through without poles.
 Even if both your hands are busy, you can get some awesome shots with the GoPro – something you wouldn’t be able to do with a normal digital camera.

 That’s because the Hero 8 supports voice control, which is incredibly convenient for busy adventures.
 There are 14 different voice commands you can give to the Hero 8, which means that you can also shoot videos and do some extra things without even touching the GoPro.

 On top of that, this action camera is an absolute champion when it comes to portability.
-It’s absolutely tiny, it weighs just 4.4 ounces, it is waterproof, durable and suitable for use in extreme conditions, making it one of a few cameras that you can actually take on every single adventure.
+It’s absolutely tiny, it weighs just 4.4 ounces, it is waterproof, durable and suitable for use in extreme conditions.
+This makes it one of a few cameras for hiking and backpacking that you can actually take on every single adventure.

 Also, the Hero8 supports RAW format, which is a must if you like editing your photos.
 With RAW images you have much more control during the editing process, allowing you to significantly increase the overall quality of your photos.